 Should honey be refrigerated?
 Well, not necessarily.
 When you live in a place with warm weather, though, storing it in the refrigerator may prolong its shelf life.
 However, it may cause it to crystallize faster.
 Unless you want to eat a crystallized sweet treat, room temperature will do.

 Storing honey for a long time may result in crystallization as well.
 Crystallized honey doesn’t mean bad honey.
 Crystallization is a natural process when you store it for a long time.
 But it does not mean that it is no longer consumable.

 When it has crystallized, you could still de-crystallize it again by warming and stirring it.
-Please do not allow it to boil, though, as it may change its color and flavor, or taste.
+Please do not allow it to boil, though, as it may change its color, flavor, or taste.

 You could also tell that honey has gone bad when it loses its clear golden look and becomes a cloudy yellow in color, and is thicker and grainy in texture.
 Another sign that it has gone bad is when your liquid gold turns into a darker color and no longer smells and tastes the same.
 Although this might not cause any health risk, it is just not attractive to consume any longer.

 Last tip: Purchase honey from reputable suppliers to be sure of its quality.
-Always store it properly and don’t put it in a warm area.
-That’s one great way to ensure you would enjoy your liquid gold for a long time!
+Always store it properly, and don’t put it in a warm area.
+That’s one great way to ensure you will enjoy your liquid gold for a long time!